Moses Mendelssohn: Early prominence as philosopher and critic

 Mendelssohn became the leading spirit of Friedrich Nicolai's important literary undertakings, the Bibliothek and the Literaturbriefe, and ran some risk by criticizing the poems of Frederick II, King of Prussia; Frederick’s good nature kept him out of trouble.
 In 1762 he married Fromet Guggenheim, who survived him by twenty-six years.
 In the year following his marriage Mendelssohn won the prize offered by the Berlin Academy for an essay on the application of mathematical proofs to metaphysics, On Evidence in the Metaphysical Sciences; among the competitors were Thomas Abbt and Immanuel Kant, who came second.
 In October 1763 the king granted Mendelssohn, but not his wife or children, the privilege of Protected Jew (Schutzjude), which assured his right to undisturbed residence in Berlin.

 As a result of his correspondence with Abbt, Mendelssohn resolved to write on the immortality of the soul.
-Materialistic views were at the time rampant and fashionable, and faith in immortality was at a low ebb.
+At the time, materialist ideas were widespread, and belief in immortality had declined.
 At this favourable juncture appeared Phädon oder über die Unsterblichkeit der Seele (Phaedo or On the Immortality of Souls; 1767).
 Modelled on Plato's dialogue of the same name, Mendelssohn's work possessed some of the charm of its Greek exemplar and impressed the German world with its beauty and lucidity of style.
 Phaedo was an immediate success, and besides being one of the most widely read books of its time in German was speedily translated into several European languages, including English.
 The author was hailed as the "German Plato", or the "German Socrates"; royal and other aristocratic friends showered attentions on him, and it was said that "no stranger who came to Berlin failed to pay his personal respects to the German Socrates."